Meitarf/PetShopProject/README.md

 # PetShopProject
 ASP.Net Core MVC using MSSQL DB with Entity Framework Core.
-Information from controllers to the views is passed by **CRUD** opertions.
+Information from controllers to the views is passed by **CRUD** operations.
 ## Installation
 Download and run PetShopProject.sln on Visual Studio.
 #### Connection String